Guy Burgess: London

-Early in 1948 Burgess was seconded to the Foreign Office's newly created Information Research Department (IRD), set up to counteract Soviet propaganda.
+Early in 1948, Burgess was seconded to the Foreign Office's newly created Information Research Department (IRD), set up to counteract Soviet propaganda.
 The move was not a success; he was indiscreet, and his new colleagues thought him "dirty, drunken and idle".
-He was quickly sent back to McNeil's office, and in March 1948 accompanied McNeil and Bevin to Brussels for the signing of the Treaty of Brussels, which eventually led to the establishment of the Western European Union and NATO.
-He remained with McNeil until October 1948, when he was posted to the Foreign Office's Far East Department.
+Burgess was quickly sent back to McNeil's office, and in March 1948 accompanied McNeil and Bevin to Brussels for the signing of the Treaty of Brussels, which eventually led to the establishment of the Western European Union and NATO.
+He remained with McNeil until October 1948, when he was posted to the Far East.
 Burgess was assigned to the China desk at a point when the Chinese Civil War was nearing its climax, a communist victory imminent.
-There were important differences of view between Britain and the U.S. on future diplomatic relations with the forthcoming communist state.
-Burgess was a forceful advocate for recognition, and may have influenced Britain's decision to recognise communist China in 1949.
+There were important differences of view between Britain and the US on future diplomatic relations with the forthcoming communist state.
+Burgess was a forceful advocate for recognition and may have influenced Britain's decision to recognise Communist China in 1949.